boboben1/parcel-plugin-showdown/README.md

 ## WARNING

-This project is in development and is not stable.
+This should be stable.
+Please report any bugs.

 Feel free to contribute.